coronadoe/pokemon-app/README.md

 ## Tool to Use
-Download and install the postman app from https://www.postman.com/downloads/ Import the pokemon-app.postman_collection which contains the commands for CRUD.
+Download and install the postman app from https://www.postman.com/downloads/ Import the pokemon-app.postman_collection.json which contains the commands for CRUD.